 Stir the quartered dates into the chia seed mixture until just combined.

 Cover and chill overnight, or at least 4 hours.
-Stir once or twice to de-clump any seeds that may have clumped together.
+Stir once or twice to loosen any seeds that may have clumped together.

 Divide chia pudding into two bowls.
-Top with sliced strawberries, blueberries, and a handful of choice of nuts, if desired.
+Top with sliced strawberries, blueberries, and a handful of nuts, if desired.